yineng999/openlmis-devops/README.md

 Please find [install_via_galaxy_role.md](https://github.com/gongmingqm10/OpenLMIS-TechOps/blob/master/install_via_galaxy_roles.md)

 ### Issues you may occurred
 When your vagrant machine is running.
 Ansible will connect to your vagrant file for provision.
-If you get the error `Host key verification failed` during `vagrant up` or `vagrant provision`, please run the comand `ssh-keygen -R 192.168.33.10`, the IP address is what you set for vagrant machine in `Vagrantfile`.
+If you get the error `Host key verification failed` during `vagrant up` or `vagrant provision`, please run the comand `ssh-keygen -R hostname`, the hostname is the address for your virtual machine, like `192.168.33.10`.